Cuban Oregano / Mexican Mint

 About This Plant

 Cuban Oregano (also known as Mexican Mint or Spanish Thyme) is a beautiful and aromatic herb with thick, soft leaves and a bold scent.
-It’s often used in Caribbean, Indian, and African cuisine, but it's also a hardy and easy-to-grow addition to any home garden.
-This plant is known for its trailing habit and fast growth, making it perfect for pots, beds, or hanging baskets.
+It’s often used in Caribbean, Indian, and African cuisine, and it’s a hardy, easy-to-grow addition to home gardens.
+The plant’s trailing habit and fast growth make it perfect for pots, beds, or hanging baskets.

 Varieties Available